Who are the foreigners buying properties in Spain in 2018?

 The Statistical Information Center of Notaries in Spain has just released its last report of Foreigners activity on the property market.

 What was the activity on the Spanish real estate market in 2017?

 - property activity by Spaniards accelerated by 13% year-on-year to 437,729

 - property activity by foreign buyers accelerated by 9% year-on-year to 102,912

-- This equals to 19.4% of all the property transactions that occured in Spain in 2017.
+- This equals to 19.4% of all the property transactions that occurred in Spain in 2017.

 - 45.4% of the transactions were carried out by non-resident foreigners and 54.6% by foreigners living in Spain!